DPlayerGod/olap-spotify-music-trend-analytics/README.md

 - Develop OLAP cubes to enable multi-dimensional analysis (song, artist, time, country)
 - Perform ranking and trend exploration using MDX queries and Pivot browsing
 - Create analytical dashboards to summarize key insights and performance indicators
-- Demonstrate the role of OLAP and DSS concepts in analytical decision support
 -  Extend analytical results with a small **Data Mining component** for popularity-level classification (Low / Medium / Hit) based on audio, temporal, and geographic features